 44 Now Philip was from Bethsaida, of the city of Andrew and Peter.
 45 Philip *found Nathanael and *said to him, “We have found Him of whom Moses in the Law and also the Prophets wrote—Jesus of Nazareth, the son of Joseph.”
 46 Nathanael said to him, “Can any good thing come out of Nazareth?”
 Philip *said to him, “Come and see.”
-47 Jesus saw Nathanael coming to Him, and *said of him, “Behold, an Israelite indeed, in whom there is no deceit!”
+47 Jesus saw Nathanael coming to Him, and *said of him, “Behold, an Israelite indeed, a man without guile!”
 48 Nathanael *said to Him, “How do You know me?”
 Jesus answered and said to him, “Before Philip called you, when you were under the fig tree, I saw you.”
 49 Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.”
 50 Jesus answered and said to him, “Because I said to you that I saw you under the fig tree, do you believe?
 You will see greater things than these.”
 (John1:44-50)

 After the spiritual experience that led to the writing of my first book five or so years ago, I would read through the Bible, notice things I had failed to pick up on before and interpret many narrative in quite new ways.
 That may well happen to other Christians in their personal devotions but not usually to the extent that one’s earlier theological perspectives are virtually turned on their head.
 Yet that was my experience which I spell out in a little more detail in “The Fellowship of the Secret”.
 Its successor “The Little Book of Providence” is a depersonalized and more systematized theological synopsis.
 These posts usually focus on passages that I now understand in quite a new way, and more importantly, to my satisfaction at least, enable the various doctrines of Scripture to cohere with each other.
 They also make better sense of secular and Church history as it has panned out, especially in terms of the religious and cultural formation that has occurred through history and its implications to overall providence.